-MHM has also received some backlash from the natural hair community because it allegedly promotes the loosening of hair texture, and it promotes the idea that something is not right with kinkier hair textures like 4C hair.
-Some people say it perpetuates the idea that the kinkier textures aren’t as good as other hair textures, and to make their hair acceptable, women with kinky textures should use the method to manipulate and loosen their curls, therefore creating a curl pattern.
+- The Maximum Hydration Method has received some backlash from the natural hair community because it allegedly promotes the loosening of hair texture, and it promotes the idea that something is not right with kinkier hair textures like 4C hair.
 As mentioned earlier, it is a free world, you can experiment as much as you can, as long as you are comfortable!

 - Generally, daily washing can be hectic and it introduces the hair to a lot of handling wear and tear.
 Additionally, prolonged hair wetness has been linked to damaging the inner cuticle cement that holds the cuticle layers together.
 However, some people can daily wash and still continuously grow long hair, so you have to analyze the long term effects for yourself.
 This method needs you to embrace your shrinkage fully.
 This is normally true for curl enhancing methods.